jakeb91/cobloaf-engineering/docs/blog/posts/20250109-isbgpsafeyet.md

 ## Digging Further

-The URLs this Javascript is fetching don't return any particularly useful data - just some JSON fields as you'll see later in the article, and effectively it's just a boolean "depending on which URL works, BGP is or isn't safe".
+The URLs this JavaScript code is fetching doesn't return any particularly useful data — just some JSON fields as you'll see later in the article, and effectively it's just a boolean “depending on which URL works, BGP is or isn't safe”.
 But I thought surely I had gotten it wrong and that [isbgpsafeyet.com](https://isbgpsafeyet.com) wasn't this shallow.

 Well, let's dig a bit further and find out.